 Unwinding in Maine

 There’s still time to relish in the old seacoast life at York Village and York Harbor.
 Visit the enchanting New England lighthouse at Cape Neddick.
 It was constructed in 1879 to protect mariners navigating Maine’s rocky coast.
-Let the sea work its magic.
 At Ogunquit Beach dunes stretch for three and a half miles along the Atlantic Ocean, perfect for some peaceful downtime and reflection.
 The voyage isn’t complete without a trip to the cliff walk known as Marginal Way.
 It’s one of New England’s only paved public shoreline footpaths.
 The gem spans a little more than a mile along a spectacular coast, connecting Perkins Cove to Ogunquit Beach.

 Stroll Bucks County